 What Happens If Your Workers’ Comp Claim Gets Denied?

 Unfortunately, many valid claims are denied.
-Insurance carriers may argue that your injury wasn’t work-related, that your condition is pre-existing, or that you missed deadlines.
+Insurance carriers may deny claims for various reasons, such as arguing that your injury wasn’t work-related, that your condition is pre-existing, or that you missed deadlines.
+Insurance companies often seek to limit or deny benefits, and legal representation is crucial to challenge their tactics and secure rightful compensation.
 But a denial does not mean you are out of options.

 You have the right to appeal.
 The appeals process may involve: